jo-37/blog/pwc/challenge-255.md

 ### Solution
 This task may be generalized by allowing a list of banned words.

-We count the individual word, remove the banned words and pick the word having a maximum count from the remainder.
+We count the individual words in the given paragraph, remove the banned words and pick the word having a maximum count from the remainder.

 The solution:
 ```perl